ptvirgo/trashinator-django/README.md

 site](http://django.pablovirgo.com), and keep track for the next few weeks.
-That will give me an idea of how much trash a typical household generates, and provide a starting point to understand how we can help make Philadelphia on of the *least* trash cities in history.
+That will give me an idea of how much trash a typical household generates, and provide a starting point to understand how we can help make Philadelphia on of the *least* trashy cities in history.